provena/provena/docs/data-store/automated-access.md

 The script `example_usage.py` (found in this [code repository](https://github.com/gbrrestoration/mds-is-client-tools){:target="\_blank"}) is provided as an end to end example of producing an API key if it isn't found as an environment variable, using the API key to generate a temporary access token, then using this token to make data store API requests to generate AWS credentials which allow downloading of a dataset.
 One method that you can use to download the dataset in Python is also demonstrated, making use of [cloudpathlib](https://cloudpathlib.drivendata.org/stable/){:target="\_blank"}.

-I'd recommend setting up an API key as described previously, exporting this as the `RRAP_OFFLINE_TOKEN` environment variable, then running this script, e.g.
+We recommend setting up an API key as described previously, exporting this as the `RRAP_OFFLINE_TOKEN` environment variable, then running this script, e.g.

 ```bash
 export RRAP_OFFLINE_TOKEN="<your token here>"